webtechba3/scoutswebsite/readme.md

   npm -v
   ```
   These commands will display the installed versions.
 - Adjust any configuration settings in the application before running it.
 Refer to the documentation or configuration files for guidance.
+## updating picutes on the website will not update the pictures on github